 When choosing your splashback, trust your eye.
-Does it look like glass, or more like plastic or a flat front painted piece of metal?
+Does it offer depth and clarity of colour?
+Does it offer interest?
+Does it accentuate light in a room?
+Or does it look flat and dull like a front painted piece of metal?

 Is it a particular brand of acrylic or it is the company’s “own” brand?
 Find out the brand of acrylic the splashback is made out of.